edfactor/encyclo-mapoli/src/services/README.md

 ### Build and Test
-1. Clone the git repository https://stash.demoulasmarketbasket.net/projects/NGA/repos/smart-accounts-receivable
+1. Clone the git repository https://bitbucket.org/demoulas/smart-profit-sharing
-2. Open the Demoulas.AccountsReceivable solution
+2. Open the Demoulas.ProfitSharing solution
     - API Navigate to the \src\Services folder
-    - Locate Demoulas.AccountsReceivable.sln and open with Visual Studio.
+    - Locate Demoulas.ProfitSharing.sln and open with Visual Studio.
-2. Set the 'Demoulas.AccountsReceivable.Api' project as your startup project
+2. Set the 'Demoulas.ProfitSharing.Api' project as your startup project
     - Find the project, right click and choose "set as startup project"
 3. Get secrets.json from one of the team members
     - [Safe storage of app secrets in development](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows#manage-user-secrets-with-visual-studio)